 - Top with thin rows of avocado and sliced almonds.

-- Use bamboo mat to roll the sushi roll.
+- Use a bamboo mat to roll the sushi roll.
 (Watch a video.)

 - Set sushi roll aside and repeat with remaining ingredients.